-1st new concourse opening at LaGuardia Airport
+It’s real: 1st new concourse opening at LaGuardia Airport

-NEW YORK (AP) — A new concourse with 12 gates is opening this weekend at New York City’s LaGuardia Airport.
+NEW YORK (AP) — A new concourse with 18 gates is opening this weekend at LaGuardia Airport, part of a broader plan to modernize the dilapidated and oft-mocked facility.

-The new gates come with additional dining and shopping options for passengers using LaGuardia.
-They are part of a broader $8 billion overhaul at the dilapidated facility that will add 72 new gates in six concourses, as well as two new arrival and departure halls.
+The new gates are part of LaGuardia’s Terminal B and will open to passengers Saturday.
+The concourse also includes additional dining and shopping for those traveling through the airport.

-Other planned improvements include rail service between LaGuardia and midtown Manhattan and 14 miles of new roadway connecting motorists to the facility.
+All told, the $8 billion plan to modernize LaGuardia includes 72 gates in six concourses and two new arrival and departure halls, for a total of 2.7 million square feet.
+Other planned improvements include rail service between LaGuardia and midtown Manhattan and 14 miles of new road connecting motorists to the facility.

-Gov. Andrew Cuomo joined local officials in Queens Thursday for a ceremonial opening.
+Gov. Andrew Cuomo joined local officials in Queens on Thursday for a ceremonial opening.
 The Democrat said the ongoing work will transform an aging, crowded and inefficient airport into a 21st-century facility “worthy of the state of New York.”

 Most Read Nation & World Stories

-Note: This story has been corrected to show the total number of new gates in the new concourse is 18, not 12.